Jehovah-jireh: Interpretation

 Some Jewish commentators see the name as alluding to the future importance of the place as the site of Solomon's Temple.
 The Targumim do not regard "Jehovah-jireh" as a proper name.

-Considering the passive construction of Abraham's words in verse 14, "In the mount of the it shall be seen", Calvin comments that it teaches "that God not only looks upon those who are his, but also makes his help manifest to them..."
-John Wesley and Matthew Henry go further, suggesting that "perhaps it may refer to God manifest in the flesh."
+Considering the passive construction of Abraham's words in verse 14, "In the mount of the it shall be seen", Calvin comments that it teaches "that God not only looks upon those who are his, but also makes his help manifest to them...".
+John Wesley and Matthew Henry go further, suggesting that "perhaps it may refer to God manifest in the flesh".

-"Jehovah Jireh embodies the belief in God's unwavering provision, echoing the story of Abraham and Isaac.
-It's a testament to the faith that God will provide for our needs, reassuring believers of His constant care and provision."
+In modern Christian interpretation, Jehovah Jireh embodies a belief in God's unwavering provision, echoing the story of Abraham and Isaac.

 Other modern usage

-John Newton translates "Jehovah-jireh" as "The Lord will provide" in his hymn, "When Troubles Assail."
+John Newton translates "Jehovah-jireh" as "The Lord will provide" in his hymn, "When Troubles Assail".

 It is also the title of a William Cowper hymn.

 Jehovah Jireh is the title of an 1867 book by William Swan Plumer.

 "Jehovah Jireh" is the title of several modern songs, including one by Don Moen included on his 1986 debut album Give Thanks; various others have covered it, including thrash metal band Deliverance on their 1989 self-titled debut album.

 Chandra Currelley performed another song with the same title in the 2006 play What's Done in the Dark.

 R&B singer Frank Ocean also uses the name "Jehovah Jireh" in his debut album/mixtape Nostalgia, Ultra in the song is titled 'We All Try".

 Organizations bearing the name include Jehovah Jireh Children's Homes in Kenya, founded by Manasses Kuria, and churches such as Jehovah Jireh Samoan Assembly of God in Victorville, California, United States.

 Maverick City Music and Elevation Worship released a song called "Jireh" in 2021.